inlabru-org/inlabru/cran-comments.md

 * Patch release 2.10.1
 * Fixes deprecation issue with ggplot2
 * Adds compatibility with an upcoming change in terra version 1.7-66
-  NOTE: Additional_repositories is used for non-CRAN Suggested package INLA

 ## R CMD check results and comments